VigRX Plus Reviews: Does it boost male sexual performance?

 Asian red ginseng

 Several small-scale studies have looked at ginseng’s potential to treat sexual dysfunction in both men and women, most of which had positive results.
 One study of 60 men saw positive results in erectile performance after 12 weeks of use, but that was with a dose of 1,000mg.
 Another similar study of 45 patients taking a 900mg dose saw increased performance in a span of eight weeks.
-VigRX Plus uses a dose of just 100mg, which doesn’t bode well for its ability to make a major difference.
+VigRX Plus uses a dose of just 200mg, which doesn’t bode well for its ability to make a major difference, though it is an upgrade from the company’s earlier 100mg dose.

 Muira puama bark extract